 Combining Multiple Parts – Products that were formerly assembled from multiple parts can be designed to be made from a single extrusion.
 This eliminates machining, inventory, handling and assembly costs for separate components.

 Short Runs – The flexibility on Mac Metals production floor combined with Mac Metals minimum order quantities make extrusions a cost-effective choice for small and large volume customer requirements.
-Mac has no order minimum.
+Mac Metals has a 500 pound minimum quantity for each custom extrusion—the smallest minimum in the industry.

 Low Tooling Costs – Tooling costs for extrusions are comparatively inexpensive when compared to forgings, castings, roll-forming and other competitive materials processes